 How do I Choose a Good Solar PV Supplier?

 - Check the supplier: do they have a good record?
 Take up references, speak to their former clients and check out the work

 - Use only MCS-accredited suppliers and equipment.
 The MCS scheme is run by the Government and both the equipment and installer must be accredited for the system to qualify for Feed-in Tariffs

 - Check out the price.
 Most reputable suppliers are coming in under £3,000/kWp for systems from 2kWp to 4kWp.
 Much more than that should ring alarm bells

 - Do your homework on Feed-in Tariffs (FiTs) — do not rely on the supplier to explain it all to you.
 Check that the amount you will get back justifies your investment

 - Use only brand name panels.
 With manufacturers like Sharp, Schüco, Kyocera, Solar Century and Romag, you know it will be a quality product that will last for decades

 A Few Things to Bear in Mind

-The bigger the system, the lower the unit cost.
-The reason being that the ‘infrastructure’ – cabling, scaffolding, the inverter, etc. – costs pretty much the same whatever the system size (up to 4kWp).
+- The bigger the system, the lower the unit cost.
+The reason being that the ‘infrastructure’ such as cabling, scaffolding and the inverter costs pretty much the same whatever the system size (up to 4kWp)

-Consider the power demands of various pieces of household equipment and the fluctuating output with passing seasons, and that we use most equipment in the evening, and we quickly see that the proportion of production we can actually use in the house is quite small.
-The figure used is typically 50% but that may not always reflect reality.
+- Consider the power demands of various pieces of household equipment, the fluctuating output with passing seasons, and fact that we use most equipment in the evening.
+We can quickly see that the proportion of production we can actually use in the house is quite small.
+The figure used is typically 50% but that may not always reflect reality